dYedid/hello-world/README.md

 # hello-world
 The time-honored Hello World tradition in computer programming when learning something new.

-Here is some code that I wrote on friday that
+Here is some code that I wrote on friday... nm.